 Figure~\ref{fig:06_mzr} shows the metallicities versus stellar masses of sources in our sample at $z>6$.
 We also compare our measurements with those of the four $z>6$ galaxies observed through the JWST/NIRSpec ERO of the SMACS0723 field \citep{pontoppidan22}.
 For three sources at $z>7$, we adopt the stellar mass measurements from \citet[see also \citealt{trussler22}]{tacchella22} and gas-phase metallicities from \citet{curti22} using the direct $T_\mathrm{e}$ method.
 For the $z=6.38$ galaxy, we adopt the $M_\mathrm{star}$ from \citet{carnall22} and $12+\log(\mathrm{O/H})$ from \citet{taylor22}.
 We also note that metallicity measurements from \citet{rhoads22}, \citet{schaerer22}, \citet{tacchella22} and \citet{trump22} are in general agreement \citep{brinchmann22}.
 With higher stellar masses and slightly lower redshift, galaxies in our sample exhibit higher metallicities than those of the four $z>6$ galaxies in the SMACS0723 field.
 The best-fit mass-metallicity (gas-phase) relation from these eight sources at $z=6.0 - 8.5$ is:

 which is shown as the solid orange line in Figure~\ref{fig:06_mzr} with the lighter filled region indicating the $1\sigma$ uncertainty range.

 Within the investigated stellar mass range ($M_\mathrm{star}=10^{7.5} \sim 10^{9.5} $\,\msun), our best-fit relation suggests a lower metallicity at a given stellar mass when compared with $z\sim0$ galaxies observed with SDSS (e.g., \citealt{curti20}).
-However, four galaxies in our sample exhibit moderate metallicities that are comparable to those of $z\sim0$ galaxies with similar stellar masses and those of $z\simeq2 - 3$ galaxies in the MOSDEF sample \citep{sanders21}, whose metallicities were also derived based on the \citet{bian18} calibration.
-The observed metallicities of sources in our sample are higher than those of galaxies with similar stellar masses in certain cosmological simulations including IllustrisTNG \citep{torrey19}.
+However, four galaxies in our sample exhibit moderate metallicities that are comparable to those of $z\simeq2 - 3$ galaxies in the MOSDEF sample \citep{sanders21}, whose metallicities were also derived based on the \citet{bian18} calibration.
+The observed metallicities of sources in our sample are slightly higher than those of galaxies with similar stellar masses in certain cosmological simulations including IllustrisTNG \citep{torrey19}.
 As a result, the best-fit mass-metallicity relation at $z>6$ with JWST is also steeper than that in IllustrisTNG.

-However, we note that the slope of mass-metallicity relation flattens to $0.45\pm0.08$ if the $z=8.5$ source with extremely low metallicity ($12+\log(\mathrm{O/H})=7.0\pm0.1$; \citealt{curti22}) in JWST/NIRSpec ERO is excluded from the linear fitting, making the slope closer to those seen at $z\simeq2-3$ ($\sim0.30$; \citealt{sanders21}).
-We also note that to fully explore the evolution with respect to low-redshift galaxies and comparison with simulations, one should also consider the secondary dependence of metallicity on SFR (i.e., the Fundamental Metallicity Relation, see discussion in \citealt{curti22}).
+However, we note that the slope of the mass-metallicity relation flattens to $0.41\pm0.07$ if the $z=8.5$ source with extremely low metallicity ($12+\log(\mathrm{O/H})=7.0\pm0.1$; \citealt{curti22}) in JWST/NIRSpec ERO is excluded from the linear fitting, making the slope closer to those seen at $z\simeq2-3$ ($\sim0.30$, \citealt{sanders21}; see also \citealt{limy23} most recently).
+We also note that to fully explore the evolution with respect to low-redshift galaxies and compare with simulations, one should also consider the secondary dependence of metallicity on SFR (i.e., the fundamental metallicity relation, see discussion in \citealt{curti22}).
 This additional step is beyond the scope of this paper.